KEHILLAH HIGH

 How is Shabbat observed?

 Shabbat is a special time and can be an amazing opportunity for rest and reflection.
-Friday nights and Saturdays will include prayer, informal discussions and various Shabbat programming.
+Friday nights and Saturdays will include prayer, informal discussions, and various Shabbat programming.
 Where possible, we try to include visits to local synagogues to give participants a glimpse of how Judaism is observed locally.
-Often times our best or only option is a traditional Orthodox service.
+Often, our best or only option is a traditional Orthodox service.
 Even if this is not part of your tradition, it is an opportunity for a meaningful cultural experience.

-You can bring your personal cell phones instead of renting a cell phone.
-Note that international phone and data rates for home cell phones can be very expensive.
-Whether you bring a personal phone or rent one, we are not responsible for damage or lost devices; we ask for a record of your personal phone number in advance.
-At most hostels, hotels, and sometimes on the bus, the teens will have access to free Wi-Fi.
-Please note, some sites that the teens will visit may not have strong cell phone connection, particularly during hikes or desert activities.
+Whether you bring a personal phone or rent one, we are not responsible for damaged or lost devices; we ask for a record of your phone number in advance.
+The teens will have access to free Wi-Fi at most hostels, hotels, and sometimes on the bus.
+Please note that some sites the teens visit may not have strong cell phone connections, particularly during hikes or desert activities.

-Electric current in Israel and Europe is 220 Volts AC.
-(In the US, it is 110 volts).
-Many appliances, such as hair dryers and radios, require special converters, so be sure to check the instruction manual Also, some appliances are available with dual voltage already built into their systems (laptops, iPods, cameras).
-Please note that although these appliances do not require voltage converters, they do require physical adaptors to fit into Israeli and European outlets.
+The electric current in Israel is 220 Volts AC (in the US, it is 110 volts).
+Many appliances, such as hair dryers and radios, require special converters, so check the instruction manual.
+Also, some appliances have dual voltage already built into their systems (laptops, iPods, cameras).
+Please note that although these appliances do not require voltage converters, they require physical adaptors to fit into Israeli outlets.
+Please purchase the proper adaptors or convertors before departure.

 How is family updated during the trip?

 Since staying in touch is critical, we will do everything possible to maintain regular communication with participants’ families.
-Everyone will have a cell phone and we will share updates via our website and social media throughout the duration of the trip.
+All staff will have a cell phone, and we will share updates via email and social media throughout the duration of the trip.
+Local Houston staff will also be available for communication.

 How much spending money should I bring?

 It is an all expenses paid program, with all day-to-day expenses and meals included in the cost of the trip.
-From our experience, participants spend an average of $50-100/week for gifts, snacks, and drinks, etc. If using a debit/credit card be sure your card is accepted at international bank machines.
-Prepaid cards, such as AMEX – Pass can be used like a credit card and an ATM card.
+From our experience, participants spend an average of $50-100/week for gifts, snacks, drinks, etc. If using a debit/credit card, be sure your card is accepted at international bank machines.
+Prepaid cards, such as AMEX–Pass, can be used as credit and ATM cards.
 The shekel (NIS - New Israeli Shekel) is Israel’s legal tender.
 Staff will assist participants in money exchanges at the airport and official currency exchange offices around Israel.

 What are the luggage restrictions and recommended luggage types?

 Packing can be a challenge.
-Since the teens will be carrying their own luggage in/out of hotels/hostels, and on/off the bus throughout the program, be sure their duffel or suitcase is made of lightweight but durable material.
+Since the teens will carry their own luggage in/out of hotels/hostels and on/off the bus throughout the program, be sure their duffel or suitcase is made of lightweight but durable material.
 Consider using a duffel bag on wheels.

 What shall I pack?